yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 While this is a simple solution, it has a few drawbacks that forced us to sadly not enable this option by default:

 First, not all users want to or can run their GPUs at maximum performance.
-On mobile devices, it results in terrible battery life, or hitting power limits on AMD and Intel APUs, like for example the Steam Deck, with its small 15W default TDP.
+On mobile devices, it results in terrible battery life, or hitting power limits on AMD and Intel APUs, like the Steam Deck for example, with its small 15W default TDP.

 Second, low constant loads like an old game running at very high framerates, or an emulator performing dummy cycles, produce a noise known as coil whine, an electrical “purring” that varies in intensity with each GPU.
 Some are barely audible, others can scare their users, even if the card is under no harm.